-NHS Pathways is not a service or an organisation and there is no compulsion for local commissioners to use it.
+NHS Pathways (hosted by NHS Digital) is not a service or an organisation and there is no compulsion for local commissioners to use it.
 It is a clinical assessment tool, that has been designed by NHS clinicians to provide consistency in triage at all telephone entry points to the NHS including 999, 111, out of hours etc.

 For any given symptom, the system will aim to exclude possible causes of the symptom in order of likelihood and clinical urgency.
 Where the information given does not allow a particular cause to be excluded then the level of care and the time frame within which it should be delivered are determined.
 The clinical questioning within the system and the levels of care referred to is governed entirely by a National Clinical Governance Group, chaired by the RCGP and made up of representatives from the BMA, all medical Royal Colleges and other professional bodies.